thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ## Partitioning Your ASUS ProArt P16 for NixOS (Dual Boot with Windows)

-This section outlines the recommended partition scheme for installing NixOS alongside an existing Windows installation on your ASUS ProArt P16.
-The goal is to preserve your Windows system while setting up NixOS for optimal performance and flexibility.

-**Critical Note for Dual Boot Users:** **Do NOT format or delete** any of your existing Windows partitions (`nvme0n1p1` through `nvme0n1p5` as typically observed).
-These are essential for Windows to function correctly.
+When installing NixOS alongside Windows, it's critical to **avoid formatting or deleting any existing Windows partitions**.
+These typically include `nvme0n1p1` through `nvme0n1p5`.

-### Understanding Your Existing Windows Partitions
+### Understanding Existing Windows Partitions

-Your ASUS ProArt P16, like most pre-installed Windows systems, likely has the following partition layout.
-You'll need to **identify and keep all of these**:
+Your ASUS ProArt P16 likely has the following partition layout.
+You must **identify and keep all of them**:

 | Partition   | Filesystem | Label      | Type                         | Purpose                                   | Keep?      |
 | :---------- | :--------- | :--------- | :--------------------------- | :---------------------------------------- | :--------- |